American Hospital of Paris

 The American Hospital of Paris (Hôpital américain de Paris), founded in 1906, is a private, not-for-profit, community hospital certified under the French healthcare system.
 Located in Neuilly-sur-Seine, in the western suburbs of Paris, France, it has 187 surgical, medical, and obstetric beds.

 History

 The American Hospital of Paris was founded in 1906.
 Seven years later the United States Congress recognized the hospital under Title 36 of the United States Code on January 30, 1913.
 During World War I in March 1918, the French government decreed the hospital to be "an institution of public benefit", authorizing it to receive donations.
 The hospital is accredited by The Joint Commission (TJC), an independent organization that accredits hospitals in the United States; it is also accredited by France's Haute Autorité de santé (HAS).
-To this day, the American Hospital of Paris receives no government subsidies from either France or the United States operating solely on donations from its many international private and corporate donors.
+To this day, the American Hospital of Paris receives no government subsidies from either France or the United States.
+As a private, not-for-profit institution, it finances its operations through patient-care activities and philanthropic support from individual and corporate donors.
 Rock Hudson was treated at the hospital with a new drug for AIDS, a fact that was made public against his will by a hospital spokesperson.